RespiraWorks/Ventilator/manufacturing/wiring/README.md

 - Using:
   - 2x XH crimp contacts `[A1]`
-  - XH 6-pin housings `[A2]`
+  - XH 2-pin housings `[A2]`
   - Shrink tubing `[A20]`

 - Instructions:
   - Note that the polarity of these connections does not matter.
-  - Slide a few extra lenghts of heat shrink tubing onto the solenoid wires for cable management before you proceed.
+  - Slide a few extra lengths of heat shrink tubing onto the solenoid wires for cable management before you proceed.
   - Crimp the XH contacts onto the other end of the wires.
   - Push the contacts into the housings per the drawing until they click.
   - Do a gentle pull test to confirm proper seating of the contact.
-  - Shrink the remaining pieces of heat shink to make the cable more manageable.
+  - Shrink the remaining pieces of heat shrink to make the cable more manageable.

+- Total price: USD 0.96

 | Cable Image | Cable Drawing (PDF)  |
 |:--------:|:--------:|